rcrowther/django-img/README.md

 Now migrate, and you are up and running.

 ### Inheritance!
 Can I build repositories using OOP techniques?
 No!
 Python has been cautious about this kind of programming, and Django's solutions are a workround.
 Try stacking models of any kind and, unless you know the code line by line, the classes will create unusable migrations.
-For stability and maintainability, create models directly from the abstract bases.
+In the current situation, for stability and maintainability, create models directly from the two abstract bases.

+### Can I create different repositories, then point them at the same storage paths?
+The app tracks through the database tables, and the [management commands](#management-commands) work from them, so yes, you can.

+That said, when code offers opportunities for namespacing/ecapsulaytion, you need a good reason to ignore it.

 ### Things to consider when subclassing models
-#### Do I need to migrate the 'image' app for a custom repository?
+#### Do I need to migrate the defualt 'image' for a custom repository?
 No. Migrate the app containing the repository code.

-If you got here later, and already have the core app migrated, but don't need the data, you can [zero migrate and remove the file folders](#quickStop).
+If you got here later, and already have the core repository migrated, but don't need the data, you can [zero migrate and remove the file folders](#quickStop).

 #### Auto delete of files
 May be good to set up your deletion policy from the start.
 See [Auto Delete](#auto-delete)